-One method to help cut down on spam calls is to add your cell phone number to the National Do Not Call Registry.
-Once you’re on the list, it will take around 4-6 weeks before less robocalls reach your phone.
-While the do not call list does help decrease the volume of unwanted calls, it will not prevent legitimate robocalls from charities, political organizations or your doctor’s office.
-You’ll need to opt out of those calls individually or block them on your device.
+One method to help cut down on spam calls is to add your mobile phone number to the National Do Not Call Registry.
+Once you're on the list, it will take around 4-6 weeks before fewer robocalls reach your phone.
+While the do not call list does help decrease the volume of unwanted calls, it will not prevent calls from legitimate companies like charities, government agencies, political organizations or your doctor's office.
+You'll need to opt out of those calls individually or block them on your device.

-iOS 13 has made it even easier to combat spam calls with its new built-in call filtering feature.
-To enable Silence Unknown Callers:
+Your iPhone has made it even easier to combat spam calls with its built-in call filtering feature.

-Now, your iPhone will allow any number that is found in your Contacts, Messages or Mail to ring through.
-If not a recognized number—whether it’s a real or an unknown number—the call will be sent directly to your voicemail without ringing.
+Now, your iPhone will allow any number that is found in your Contact List, Messages or Mail to ring through.
+If it's not a recognized number, whether it's a real or an unknown number, the call will be sent directly to your voicemail without ringing.

 While the Silence Unknown Callers feature will undoubtedly cut down on the number of spam calls you receive, there is a potential downside.
 If you're waiting for a call back from a service person, you may miss that call due to it being filtered to your voicemail.
 If you want to disable the feature, it's as easy as following the same steps and toggling off.

 Fight back against the bots.
-The best robocall blocker app for you will depend on a few different factors.
-First off, check with your carrier.
-AT&T and Verizon, for example, offer free services that help to block suspected spam calls that you can take advantage of.
+The best app for you will depend on a few different factors.
+First off, check with your mobile phone carrier.
+AT&T and Verizon, for example, offer free services that help to block unsolicited calls that you can take advantage of.

-If you’re willing to pay a few dollars a month to combat unwanted calls, there are apps that offer more premium call blocking features like Nomorobo.
-Nomorobo, available for both iOS and Android, blocks spam calls and adds them to the blacklist, while intelligently filtering to allow important messages like calls from your child’s school or your pharmacy to still come through.
+If you're willing to pay a few dollars a month to combat unwanted robocalls, there are apps that offer more premium call blocking services like Nomorobo.
+Nomorobo, available for both iOS and Android, blocks spam calls and adds them to the blacklist, while intelligently filtering to allow important messages like calls from your child's school or your pharmacy to still come through.

 There are a few free robocall app options that offer basic solutions, like Hiya.
-With spam alerts and fraudulent call blocking, Hiya helps to give you more information about who is calling your iPhone or Android device and kicks the unwanted contacts to the curb.
+With spam alerts and illegal robocall blocking, Hiya helps to give you more information about who is calling your cell phone and kicks the unwanted contacts to the curb.

-While the promise of a free cruise from a phone recording may sound amazing, unfortunately, these types of robocalls and others offering things like help with discovering the right medical plan are nothing more than attempts to acquire your private information.
-If you answer the phone, the number one rule is to not assume that the robot (or person) on the other side of the call is telling the truth.
-Ask questions to help determine legitimacy of the caller and if you have any doubts at all, hang up.
+While the promise of a free cruise from a phone recording may sound amazing, unfortunately, these scam calls are nothing more than attempts to acquire your private information.
+If you answer the phone, the number one rule is to not assume that the robot (or person) on the other side of the call is telling the truth and never give away info like your credit card details.
+Ask questions to help determine the legitimacy of the caller and if you have any doubts at all, hang up.